-Community Input meetings indicate a desire for non-vehicular trails including bicycle, pedestrian, and equine trails.
+Community input meetings indicate a desire for non-vehicular trails including bicycle, pedestrian, and equine trails.
 No plans currently exist for implementation of any of these projects.

 There is currently a designated Jefferson County bicycle route that includes an approximately 7-mile section running through the Town of Concord.
 Starting on the northwest corner of the Town, it runs south along CTH P to Ranch Road, east on Ranch Road to Hillside Drive, south on Hillside Drive to Bakertown Road, and then follows Bakertown Road east into the Village of Sullivan.
-This route is designated as a "bicycle route between communities on low-volume roads" and falls under the authority of Jefferson County through the Jefferson County Bikeway/Pedestrian Plan.
-Jefferson County is the primary implementing agency for any proposed improvements to the county-wide system.
+This route is designated as a "bicycle route between communities on low-volume roads" and falls under the authority of Jefferson County through the Jefferson County Bikeway/Pedestrian Plan.2 Jefferson County is the primary implementing agency for any proposed improvements to the county-wide system.
 Individual local communities will be the lead jurisdiction for city/village projects.

 3.E.
-Identification of Highways Within the Local Governmental Unit by Function principal arterials, minor arterials, collectors, and local roads.
+Identification of Highways within the Local Governmental Unit by Function

+The State statute regarding this element requires that it "identify highways within the local governmental unit by function."
+Map 2 in Appendix A shows the road network in the Town of Concord as of 2022.
+There are currently approximately 6 miles of interstate, 18 miles of County roads, and 52 miles of local roads in the Town.
+The main functional categories for the road networks are as follows: principal arterials, minor arterials, collectors, and local roads.
 Arterials accommodate through traffic, whereas local roads provide direct access to individual parcels of land, including residences, farms, and small businesses.
 Individual driveways are not considered local roads, even in a farming community.
 Collectors provide connection between arterials and local roads and serve both local and through traffic.
 County trunk highways (CTHs) and state highways (STHs) qualify for federal aid for capital improvement projects such as road widening, traffic lights, turn lanes, shoulder improvements, and maintenance.